 Having only email contact forms and scraps of social media isn’t an optimal customer support solution.
 This is something that the Tutanota developers should look into.
 It’s one of the areas that could use some improvements.

 ProtonMail is one of the most popular secure email providers.
 Just like Tutanota, it also has a free version with 500 MB of storage.
-There are also some search limitations, but otherwise, you’re getting a top-notch secure email service and possibly a bundle deal with a VPN subscription.
+There are also some search limitations that are absent in Tutanota.
+Still, otherwise, you’re getting a top-notch secure email service and possibly a bundle deal with a VPN subscription.
+To find out more, read our comparison: Tutanota vs Protonmail.

 Tutanota: the bottom line